 610. Studies in Communication (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
 Period and topic courses in communication, the exact emphasis to be specified at each course offering.
 615. Studies in Philosophy (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
 Period and topic courses in philosophy, the exact emphasis to be specified at each course offering.
 620. Studies in English (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
-Period and topic courses in English, the exact emphasis to be specified at each course offering.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
+Period and topic courses in English, the exact emphasis to be speci- fied at each course offering.
 630. Studies in Fine Arts (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
-Period and topic courses in fine arts, the exact emphasis to be specified at each course offering.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
+Period and topic courses in fine arts, the exact emphasis to be speci- fied at each course offering.
 634. Studies in Music (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
 Period and topic courses in music, the exact emphasis to be specified at each course offering.
 637. Studies in Theatre (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
 Period and topic courses in theatre, the exact emphasis to be specified at each course offering.
-Studies in History (5).
-Pr., Completion of or concurrent enrollment 640. in MLA 601 or 602.
+640. Studies in History (5).
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
 Period and topic courses in history, the exact emphasis to be specified at each course offering.
 650. Studies in Sociology (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
-Period and topic courses in sociology, the exact emphasis to be specified at each course offering.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
+Period and topic courses in sociology, the exact emphasis to be speci- fied at each course offering.
 660. Studies in Related Disciplines (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or 602.
-Period and topic courses from departments and schools outside of the School of Liberal Arts, the exact emphasis to be specified in each course offerina.
+Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602.
+Period and topic courses from departments and schools outside of the School of Liberal Arts, the exact emphasis to be specified in each course offering.
 670. Directed Readings in Liberal Arts (5).
-Pr., Completion or or concurrent enrollment in MLA 601 or 602.
+Pr., Completion of or concur- rent enrollment in MLA 601 or MLA 602.
 Permission of the Liberal Arts Graduate Council and the instructor.
 680. Seminar in Thesis (5).
-Pr., Completion of 30 hours in the MLA program.
+Pr., Completion of 30 hours in the MLA pro- gram.
 A seminar to assist the student in developing a thesis topic, conducting preliminary research, and writing a thesis proposal.
-690. Thesis (10).
-Pr., Completion of all course work in the MLA program and admission to candidacy.
+690. Thesis (5).
+Pr., Completion of all course work in the MLA program and a 3.0 graduate G.P.A. on a 4.0 scale.
+The student will present to the satisfaction of the thesis committee evi- dence of completion of the readings in primary and secondary sources and a tentative chapter by chapter outline.